Hermann Loew: Bad health

 Severe health problems between 1851 and 1854 forced retirement.
 In 1868 he received a pension and took up the study of Diptera full-time after moving to Guben, Prussia.
 Here he worked incessantly on Diptera.

 In 1870 he was elected city councillor and vice-president of the city council in Guben and held a seat in the legislature in Berlin for the Sorau-Guben district between 1873 and 1876.

 Last years

-The imminent end of Loew was signalled on a summer holiday in Blankenburg in Thuringia when he had a paralytic stroke after which he sought treatment in the Diaconissen-Haus in Halle, Saxony, and died on 21 April 1879.
+The imminent end of Loew was signaled on a summer holiday in Blankenburg in Thuringia when he had a paralytic stroke after which he sought treatment in the Diaconissen-Haus in Halle, Saxony, and died on 21 April 1879.
 Only three of his seven children survived him.
 His obituary in the Vassisches Zeitung described him as a "distinguished pedagogue, naturalist pioneer of German Unity".

 Loew's character

 A Lutheran protestant, Loew's motto was "Gott Helfe" – God helps or God may help.
 Loew was an obsessive worker.
 Something of his nature can be judged from his refusing to eat warm food to pay off the loans incurred during his education, and from his extraordinary calligraphy, with its machine-like precision.
 There is never any difficulty with reading a Loew label, characteristically justified to the side margins.
 Loew shared such personality traits with the neurotically-obsessive fellow entomologist Alexander Henry Haliday.